codeRSH/learngit/README.md

 git remote
 ```

-- To get more information about origin:
+- Conventionally a Remote repository (Primary Central repo) is called as 'origin'.
+To get more information about origin:

 ```git
 git remote show origin